-By the 1960s, the first signs of increasing soil salinity were appearing in the Yagui and Mayo deltas.
+By the 1960s, the first signs of increasing soil salinity were appearing in the Yaqui and Mayo deltas.
 Excessive application of water to the land was viewed as the cause, so deep drainage ditches were built to carry excess irrigation runoff to the Sea of Cortez.
 Extraction of water from aquifers in the Río Sonora delta (the "Costa de Hermosillo" District) has far exceeded natural replenishment, leading to a rapid fall in the water table.

-Growth in the population of the Hermosillo area (more than a half-million residents today) has exacerbated this water problem.
+Growth in the population of the Hermosillo area (over 700,000 residents today) has exacerbated this water problem.
 Intrusion of salt water from the Sea of Cortez into the aquifers, caused by the falling water table, made much of the groundwater along the coast too saline for agricultural use.
 In response to these problems, the government, in 1989, limited the number of permitted wells to 498, which halved the annual amount of ground water pumped, from 800 million to 400 million cubic meters per year.
 It was hoped that this would shift agriculture away from water-intensive crops like wheat and cotton, toward crops requiring less irrigation.
 However, over-exploitation of fossil water is now taking place in the Caborca area, where hundreds of wells supply water for wheat, cotton, olive groves and vineyards.
-[Endnote 5] Hermosillo faces serious water shortages and is now planning an extensive (and expensive) canal project to bring water from the Río Yagui to the city (over strong objections from the Yaqui community).
+[Endnote 7] Hermosillo faces serious water shortages and is in the process of completing an extensive. expensive, and highly controversial aqueduct project to bring water from the Río Yagui to the city (over strong objections from the Yagui community).